BaguaSys/tutorials/src/elastic-training/index.md

 **Dynamic Capacity Management**

-Jobs that run on leased capacity that can be taken away at any time (e.g. AWS spot instances) or shared pools where the pool size can change dynamically based on demand.
+Jobs that run on preemptible resources that can be taken away at any time (e.g. AWS spot instances) or shared pools where the pool size can change dynamically based on demand.

 ## Quickstart